opencube-horizon/benchmarking-usecases/README.md

 # Initial Use-case Benchmarking Data

-This repository contains datasets and information of the source code used for the initial benchmarking results of the use-cases, as reported in Deliverable 5.1.
+This repository contains datasets and information of the source code used for the initial benchmarking results of the use-cases on available hardware, as reported in Deliverable 5.1.

 Details of the source code for the different use-cases is provided below: